 Microsoft Endpoint Manager integration

-Management of all Cloud PCs is handled with MEM.
-The latter along with associated Windows components have various network endpoints that must be allowed through the Virtual Network.
-If you don’t use MEM to manage Apple and Android devices then you can ignore the endpoints.
+Management of all Cloud PCs facilitates with MEM.
+The latter, along with associated Windows components, have various network endpoints.
+These must be allowed through the Virtual Network.
+If you don’t use MEM to manage Apple and Android devices, then you can ignore the endpoints.